Skip to main content

 The condition develops when the patellar tendon is repeatedly overloaded, leading to degenerative changes within the tendon rather than acute inflammation.
 Symptoms often come on gradually and may persist for months if not managed appropriately.
 At Northern Medical, patellar tendinosis is assessed and treated as a load-related tendon condition, with management tailored to symptom duration, functional limitation, and response to previous treatment.

-Patellar Tendinosis 1
+How is Patellar Tendinosis Diagnosed?

 Pricing